spec-validator/validator/IDEAS.md

 ```

 Dogmatically sticking, though, to raw functional programming inevitably
-leads to substantial redundancy and declaration duplication in schema
+leads to a substantial redundancy and declaration duplication in schema
 validation domain.

 Compare: